yssource/rhai/doc/src/about/non-design.md

   There is, however, support for simulated [closures] via [currying] a [function pointer] with captured shared variables.

-* **No byte-codes/JIT** - Rhai has an optimized AST-walking interpreter which is fast enough for most usage scenarios.
+* **No byte-codes/JIT** - Rhai has an optimized AST-walking interpreter which is fast enough for most casual usage scenarios.
 Essential AST data structures are packed and kept together to maximize cache friendliness.

   Functions are dispatched based on pre-calculated hashes and accessing variables are mostly through pre-calculated offsets to the variables file (a [`Scope`]), so it is seldom necessary to look something up by text name.